masato1122/auto-kappa/docs/source/installation.rst

 `BOOST <https://www.boost.org/releases/latest/>`_, and
 `Spglib <https://spglib.readthedocs.io/en/stable/>`_.

-Please install these packages before installing ALAMODE.
+These packages must be installed before installing ALAMODE.
 Note that ALAMODE may not be compatible with the latest versions of these packages.
 You may need to install older versions to ensure compatibility.

 PhononDB
 ---------

-While Auto-kappa can perform phonon calculations solely from a structure file (e.g., POSCAR, CIF), it can also utilize parameters from PhononDB.
+While auto-kappa can perform phonon calculations solely from a structure file (e.g., POSCAR, CIF), it can also utilize parameters from PhononDB.
 To use the parameters from PhononDB, download the data from `HERE <https://github.com/WMD-group/phononDB>`_.